 Keywords

-Keywords are sometimes called Search Engine keywords.
-These are the words or phrases (long tail keywords) that web surfers type into a Search Engine.
-Read more about how to find the right keywords for your SEO strategy.
+Keywords are sometimes called search engine keywords.
+These are the words or phrases (long tail keywords) that web surfers type into a search engine.

 KPI